-"In a time when we openly speak of building walls," de la Peña says, "I was moved to tell the story of one young Dreamer, Carmela, who is filled with hope and heart and just a little dash of sass - like any other girl her age." ~ Matt de la Pena kids in the United States experienced the deportation of at least 1 parent.
+"In a time when we openly speak of building walls," de la Peña says, "I was moved to tell the story of one young Dreamer, Carmela, who is filled with hope and heart and just a little dash of sass - like any other girl her age." ~ Matt de la Peña of Minnesota's population is made up of immigrants.